 II.
 Spend Your Godly Inheritance

-Ephesians 1:18-19, I pray that the eyes of your heart may be opened, so that you will know the hope of His calling and the riches of the glory of His inheritance in the saints and the surpassing greatness of His power toward us who believe.
+You got so much.
+Oh, you inherited a fortune, spiritually.
+See, Romans 2:4, “Do you think lightly of the richness of His kindness and tolerance and patience not knowing that the kindness of God leads you to repentance?”
+Ephesians 1:18-19, “I pray that the eyes of your heart may be opened.
+May you see spiritually this very important thing that you will know that hope that is calling and the richness of the glory of His inheritance, in the sense, and the surpassing greatness of His power toward us who believe.”

 A. Because you’re washed in regeneration